Avynn/meetingManager/README.md

 - patch {id}: the body fields you wish to patch.  must include an ID or an error will be thrown.

-- pos: the indicated position -1 if you do not wish to change the position.
+- pos: the indicated position -1 if you wish to delet this item.

 body response: *see GET /meetings/:meetingID/items*